by Ilya Ilyankou and Jack Dougherty, last updated April 10, 2017

 Reminder: You can only fork a GitHub repo one time.
-If needed, see how to Make a Second Copy of a GitHub Repo in this book.
+If needed, see how to make a second copy in the Create a New Repo in GitHub chapter in this book.

 4) In your new copy of the code repo, click on Settings, scroll down to the GitHub Pages area, select Master, and Save.
 This publishes your code to a live map on a public website that you control.

 5) Scroll down to GitHub Pages section again, and copy the link to your published web site, which will follow this format:

 6) Scroll up to the top, and click on your repo name to go back to its main page.